ipta/pulsar-clock-corrections/tempo/clock/time_wsrt.dat.md

 2025-06-02 20:43:47.127 - Validation failed: New version of tempo/clock/time_wsrt.dat MJDs differ from old version where they overlap in 5 places
 2025-06-09 20:43:57.091 - Validation failed: New version of tempo/clock/time_wsrt.dat MJDs differ from old version where they overlap in 5 places
 2025-06-16 20:43:49.587 - Validation failed: New version of tempo/clock/time_wsrt.dat MJDs differ from old version where they overlap in 5 places
+2025-06-23 20:43:50.541 - Validation failed: New version of tempo/clock/time_wsrt.dat MJDs differ from old version where they overlap in 5 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/tempo/clock/time_wsrt.dat.log)